NoMoreZer0/electrodead/README.md

 1. That takes current EURO exchange to KZT.
 2. That takes user's geo location and shows it.

-To run the website run 'node server.js' and then open index.ejs file.
+To run the website run 'node server.js'.